 - It features Portrait Mode photos on iPhone 7 Plus

-- It also adds message replay functions and fixes bugs
+- Also adds message replay functions and fixes bugs

 Although Apple launches iOS 10 right on the nose on Tuesday, September 13 at 10am Pacific, it returned with another set of tweaks just 41 days later.

-Portrait Mode is the highlight of iOS 10.1, but it can only be enjoyed by iPhone 7 Plus owners, considering it requires the rear dual-lens camera.
+Portrait Mode is the highlight of iOS 10.1, but it can only be enjoyed by iPhone 7 Plus owners since it requires the rear dual-lens camera.

 It's a special camera mode within the default app that adds a distinct bokeh effect, which blurs the background and really accentuates on your subject.

 Correctly framing shots in iOS 10.1 Portrait Mode can be difficult.
 This software-driven bokeh is picky about lighting (dimly lit environments just don't work) and subject distance (not too far, but, hey, not too close either).